Solution Examples:Packaging

 The range of colors that a printer can print is called the "gamut," and a key factor in reproducing Pantone and other color standards is how widely the printer can cover this gamut.
 If a given color, such as Pantone Orange 21C, is outside the gamut that can be represented by a particular combination of printer, ink, printing media, and color management, it will be difficult if not impossible to print the correct color.

-The ability to reproduce a wide range of colors depends on a number of factors, including the performance of the printer, the inks used, and the media being printed on.
+The ability to reproduce a wide range of colors depends on the performance of the printer, the inks used, the media being printed on, and color matching.
 One of the most important factors is whether the inks used are CMYK four-color process colors or include additional color inks with process colors.
-As an example, comparing the VersaUV LEC2 series CMYK and CMYK with orange (Or) and red (Rd) inks, we can see that the available orange hue area is larger in the latter.
-Here, we will look at color matching using the VersaUV LEC2-330 printer with these CYMKOrRd inks.
+As an example, comparing the LG/MG series CMYK to CMYK with orange (Or) and red (Rd) inks, we can see that the available orange hue area is larger in the latter.
+For this article, we will use the MG-300 printer with CYMKOrRd inks for color matching.

 What You Need